felias-fogg/dw-link/docs/manual.md

 ### 6.2 Open an existing project

-Now let us prepare a debugging session with the same Arduino sketch.
-However, this time it is a C++ file (with the extension `cpp`) and it contains the necessary include of `Arduino.h`.
+Now let us prepare a debugging session with the same Arduino sketch as in the last section.
+However, this time it is a C++ file (with the extension `cpp`) and it contains the necessary `#include <Arduino.h>`.
 Startup *Visual Studio Code* and click on the Ant symbol in the left bar, then on Open in the list menu, and finally on **Open Project** in the right panel.

 ![PIO](pics/pio00a.png)